kenanb/kenanb-blog/_posts/2024-01-06-encoding-diagram-attempt.md

 I tried to generate a diagram of the x86-64 legacy encoding based on what I know so far.

-In [the last post][int-asm-4], we dove into the x86-64 binary we generated earlier, and figure out the encoding.
+In [the last post][int-asm-4], we dove into the x86-64 binary we generated earlier, and figured out the encoding.

 [ *Check out all posts in "low-level" series [here][series-low-level].* ]